Athletic Performance in Porirua NZ

 The world's fastest man Usain Bolt, multiple world champion shotputter Valerie Adams and all All Blacks great Mils Muliaina are just some of the sporting legends who swear by chiropractic care(1)(2).
 Mils Muliaina is even studying to be a Chiropractor(3).

 Experts estimate that 90% of all world-class athletes use chiropractic care to prevent injuries and increase their performance potential (4).
-However, you don’t have to be a professional athlete to benefit from regular chiropractic.
+However, you don't have to be a professional athlete to benefit from regular chiropractic in Porirua NZ.

-At Chiropractic Balance in Porirua and Wellington, we look at how your muscles, nerves and joints are functioning rather than just relying on where your symptoms are.
-Many athletes (of all levels) have areas of imbalance in their spine, joint and muscles, which can create focal areas of nerve irritation (subluxation)(5).
-At low levels this may not cause pain but it can still be interfering with optimal function of strength, flexibility, speed and coordination.
+Enhanced Performance: At Chiropractic Balance, we look at how your muscles, nerves, and joints are functioning rather than just relying on where your symptoms are.
+Many athletes (of all levels) have areas of imbalance in their spine, joint, and muscles, which can create focal areas of nerve irritation (subluxation)(5).
+At low levels this may not cause pain but it can still be interfering with optimal function of strength, flexibility, speed, and coordination.
 As a result, athletic performance suffers(6).

 Numerous studies support the fact that chiropractic care helps athletes achieve an optimal level of performance.
 A series of studies done in New Zealand shows large changes in the maximum output of the muscle group after one chiropractic adjustment(7).